-It took all of 60 seconds for me to know that I was going to be wholly captivated by The Matchmaker, which opens with an antique ink engraving of a New York street scene coming to life.
-To the accompaniment of a jaunty musical score by Adolph Deutsch, we are introduced to the film's main characters as each breaks through the fourth wall not only to address us directly, but to let us know that they know they're all in a movie:
+It took all of 60-seconds for me to know that I was going to be wholly captivated by The Matchmaker, which opens with an antique ink engraving of a New York street scene coming to life.
+To the accompaniment of a jaunty musical score by Adolph Deutsch, the film introduces us to the main characters; each taking the opportunity to break through the fourth wall, addressing us directly and letting us know that they know they're all in a movie:

 |Shirley Booth as Dolly Levi|

 "Oh, hello!
 Are all of you people married?"

 |Anthony Perkins as Cornelius Hackl|